 09:00 am - Arrival

 09:30 am - Class

 11:00 am - One On One Reviews/Work Projects

 12:00 am - Departure

-As the Clinic includes two .5 credit classes, completing the clinic is worth 1 credit.
+The Clinic includes two .5 credit classes.
+Completing the clinic is worth 1 credit.

 Below is a detailed description of each component